 Exams:

-To become a Licensed Professional Counselor (LPC), you will need to take the National Counselor Examination (NCE), the National Clinical mental Health Counselor Exam (NCMHCE) or the Commission on Rehabilitation Counselor Certification (CRCC) exam.
+To become a Licensed Professional Counselor (LPC), (the second level of licensure) you will need to take the National Counselor Examination (NCE) or the National Clinical Mental Health Counselor Exam (NCMHCE), (both administered by the National Board for Certified Counselors (NBCC)) or the Commission on Rehabilitation Counselor Examination (CRCE) exam.

 Apply for Licensure: